April 17, 2026

 Cheapest Public Medical Schools

-Below is a list of the cheapest public medical schools for students.
+Below is a list of the cheapest public medical schools for students, along with their important admissions data reported in the AAMC 2025 Facts Sheet and MSAR.

-Medical School Acceptance Rate Average GPA Average MCAT Score In-State Tuition Out-of-State Tuition
+Medical School Annual In-State Tuition Annual Out-of-State Tuition Acceptance Rate Median GPA Median MCAT Score

 Privacy guaranteed.
 No spam, ever.